 The temples of Chiang Mai are many and all are just stunning in their design and workmanship.
 I doubt anyone could visit here and not want to see these amazing structures from the outside and in.
 Their beauty mirrors that of the fundamental principles of Buddhism and has such a fundamental and lasting impact of serenity for most of the people.
 It is hard not to be moved.

-Externally, adventure seekers are drawn from all four corners of the globe.
-During my trip I met a solo woman traveller (Brooke, from Florida USA) who was on extended holidays from her job as a military and civil air traffic controller based in Kabul, Afghanistan!
-She was having a wonderful time traveling through South East Asia and loved Northern Thailand just as much as I did and focussed a lot on hiking as many scenic treks as she could.
-Otherwise my fiancé and I met many other couples and singles that could not get enough of the fabulous country and its people.
+Externally, adventure-seekers are drawn from all four corners of the globe.
+During my trip, I met a solo woman traveller (Brooke, from Florida USA) who was on extended holidays from her job as a military and civil air traffic controller based in Kabul, Afghanistan!
+She was having a wonderful time travelling through South East Asia and loved Northern Thailand just as much as I did and focussed a lot on hiking as many scenic treks as she could.
+Otherwise, my fiancé and I met many other couples and singles that could not get enough of the fabulous country and its people.

-Naturally it goes without saying that if you like Thai food, Northern Thailand has some of the most mouth-watering dishes full of taste.
+Naturally, it goes without saying that if you like Thai food, the Northern Kingdom of Thailand has some of the most mouth-watering dishes full of taste.
 Even the mildest Thai curries are so yummy and the ingredients used are all fresh and very healthy for most diets.
 They also offer Thai cooking classes for tourists who want to be able to show off a few exotic culinary skills back home.

 Northern Thailand In Summary…

-Many enjoy the Northern Thailand region as it’s relatively higher altitude means it is not as hot as other parts of the country.
+Many enjoy this region as it’s relatively higher altitude means it is not as hot as other parts of the country.
 It still has the warmth of hospitality as anywhere else in Thailand and is surrounded by natural beauty.
 It doesn’t have the crazy-busyness of Bangkok or the same heat of places like Koh Samui or Phuket.